tedlanda/Nowadays-Studio/README.md

 __Development Process__

-Google VR SDK version-1.0.3.
+Google VR SDK version - 1.0.3
 I started with an empty studio apartment floating in space.
 Then I began creating game objects with shaders as well as loading up models of a chair, kitchen cabinet, rug, bookshelf, books, tables, fruit and other objects.
 Then I scaled the objects chose specifid colors and created some spotlights, arealights and baked them to specifications.
 I grabbed a globe, placed it into the holder object and used the Unity animation feature to make it spin/not spin as a user hits the cardboard button.

 **User Testing**

 I enjoyed placing various types of furniture around the studio apartment the way I wanted to and getting more exposure to animation features.
 Even though it was cool to see a globe spinning in its holder, it was challenging to synchronize the rotation.
-I would love to make my apartment more detailed in the future.
+Many unsuccessful attempts have been made to get the globe to spin.
+As each build came in, either the rotation spun when tapping the screen but would keep spinning when tapped again, something that wasn't according to plan.
+As for the furniture, the couch, cabinet, and chairs in the kitchen were misaligned.
+This didn't make it seem real and the ISO camera angle had to be used to look at properly while making the scene look real.

 **Breakdown of final piece**
+[Alt Text] (url)

 **Conclusion**